Wednesday, March 2, 2022

 - The rest & reset // Seeking rejuvenation?
 The Tibetan Mongolian Buddhist Cultural Center has modern yurts available for booking on their 108-acre property for a unique and grounding experience.

 - The downtown dweller // If you're looking to stay downtown, check out the Graduate Bloomington Hotel, which puts you at the center of our best dining, local shopping, and nightlife on Kirkwood Avenue.

 - The Cream & Crimson crew // For IU alumni, prospective & incoming students, and university visitors, the Indiana Memorial Union Biddle Hotel & Conference Center is the prime place to stay.
 Attached to the second-largest student union in the nation and the largest Starbucks in the Midwest, the Biddle offers a convenient location in the middle of campus, fully immersing you in the university's Cream & Crimson culture.

 - The quiet cottage // Looking for peaceful, quaint lodging?
 The Century Suites are comprised of a small village of adorable cottages that look out to a courtyard of flowering trees and blooming daffodils during spring.

 5:00 pm: Walk and Shop The Square

 If you haven't fully scratched your shopping itch, take a short walk from The Square to Kirkwood Avenue and 4th Street.
 Those looking for a cool IU tee or hoodie should pop into Tracks — they produce trendy, often-quirky apparel designed by students.
 If you love music, be sure to also check out their extensive CD and vinyl collection while you're there.
 Interested in adopting a plant baby or purchasing a new pot for your current green child?
-Definitely stop by oak.Bloomington, our town's newest plant store on 4th Street.
+Pop into oak., Bloomington's newest plant store on 4th Street.

 7:00 pm: Dine Downtown